Our Evenings

 Our Evenings is a 2024 novel by Alan Hollinghurst.
+Written from the perspective of David "Dave" Win, a gay half-Burmese half-English actor, it details his life from his adolescence in the 1960s to his death.

 Plot

-Prologue

-Dave Win, a late middle-aged actor, and his husband, Richard, listen to news of the death of Dave's benefactor, Mark Hadlow.
-Dave visits Cara, Mark's elderly widow.

-Adolescence

-The rest of the novel traces David's life, from his adolescence in 1960s England to his death in near contemporary times.
-David is mixed race.
-His English mother, Avril, is a skilled dressmaker with her own business; David and Avril live together and are close.
-David's Burmese father is absent.
+The book follows the life of David "Dave" Win from his adolescence in 1960s England to his death in contemporary times.
+Dave is mixed-race.
+His English mother, Avril, is a skilled dressmaker with her own business; Dave and Avril live together and are close.
+Dave's Burmese father is absent.

-Avril meets Esme Croft, a well-to-do divorcée.
-Esme is Avril's client at first.
-Later, Esme invests in Avril's business, and the two women become friends and perhaps lovers.
-Esme, Avril and David go on holiday to Devon, where Dave becomes increasingly aware of his own same-sex attraction.
-Esme and Avril eventually move in together, although the true nature of their relationship remains long unstated.

-David attends Bampton, a public school, on a scholarship funded by the Hadlows.
-David visits the Hadlows at Woolpeck, a farm owned by Cara's family.
-David's personal connection with Mark and Cara grows, and he is fascinated by the house, Cara's farming relatives, and the surrounding countryside.
-He is also bullied by Mark and Cara's son, Giles.
-At the end of his visit, David demonstrates his acting ability, rehearsing a scene with Mark's mother Elise, an elderly French actress.
+Dave attends Bampton, a public school, on a scholarship funded by the wealthy Hadlow family.
+Although he is bullied by the Hadlows' son, Giles, the Hadlow parents, Mark and Cara, are kind to him.
+Dave visits the Hadlows at a farm owned by Cara's family.
+He is fascinated by the countryside and rehearses a scene with Mark's mother Elise, an elderly French actress.

-Oxford
+One of Avril's clients, Esme Croft, a well-to-do divorcée, invests in Avril's business.
+The two women become close, and Esme joins Avril and Dave on a holiday to Devon, where Dave becomes increasingly aware of his attraction to men.
+Avril and Dave leave their apartment to move into Esme's home.
+Dave is ostracized at Bampton because of his race, relative lack of wealth, and Avril and Esme's relationship.

-After Bampton, David attends the University of Oxford.
+After Bampton, Dave attends the University of Oxford.
 He initially does well academically, and his performance as Mosca in a production of Volpone receives a positive review in The Times.
-However, he fails to complete his final exam, and his few weeks at Oxford are marked by an awkward, unrequited crush on another student.
+However, he fails to complete his final exam, and his time at Oxford is marked by an awkward, unrequited crush on another student.
 Recuperating back home, Dave comes out to Avril and Esme.

-Adulthood

-After Oxford, David remains committed to acting.
-He joins an experimental theatre company, which is eventually supported by the Hadlows.
-Dave has his first relationship with Chris, a man ten years his senior; their relationship is intensely passionate but also "missing" something deeper, in the words of one of Dave's friends.
-Dave breaks it off to live with Hector, another actor, with whom he falls in love during an intense rehearsal.
-Both Dave and Hector, who is black, experience racism, although Hector's experience of it is starker and more painful.
+Dave remains committed to acting and joins an experimental theatre company, which is eventually supported by the Hadlows.
+Dave dates Chris, a man ten years his senior, but during an intense rehearsal, Dave falls in love with Hector, a Black member of the theatre company.
+Dave breaks up with Chris and moves in with Hector.
+Both Dave and Hector experience racism, although Hector's experience of it is starker and more painful.
+They separate after Hector gets a role in a Hollywood film.

-After much hard work, David develops into a skilled actor and speaker.
-He writes a book, and while promoting it at a literary festival, he meets Richard, who interviews him.
-David and Richard become lovers and later marry.
-With Richard, Dave enjoys an emotional stability he didn't find in his earlier relationships.

-David experiences the death of Esme, Mark, and, eventually, his mother, Avril.
-Richard remains steadfast.